 Intelligent automation is leading to process streamlining, increased efficiency, and reduces the need to put employees in charge of repetitive or time-consuming tasks - liberating them to focus on more creative and collaborative tasks.

 With the flexible working genie firmly out of the bottle, workers expect the flexibility to work around childcare responsibilities, family commitments, and personal errands.
 The eradication of the daily commute means this new world has completely knocked the previous working rhythm out of sync.

 Employees are now dispersed across the country because all they need is a functioning laptop and steady internet connection to fulfil their duties.
 However, they’re always just one technological hiccup away from grinding to a complete halt - 73% of employees said they had to wait up to an extra five hours for an issue to be fixed whilst working remotely.

 Thankfully, IT support has evolved from this.
-Remote desktop apps such as Teamviewer are becoming much more commonplace on work laptops, so too are IT asset management software tools that can help prolong the life of devices by preventing and predicting issues before they happen.
+Remote desktop apps such as Teamviewer are becoming much more commonplace on work laptops, so too are Smart locker tools that can help prolong the life of devices by preventing and predicting issues before they happen.

 When it comes to replacing hardware, Smart Lockers that store IT equipment backed up by the cloud are starting to pop up in locations close to offices and remote workers, reducing the time taken to source new devices and get staff back up and running.

 Indeed, by using systems such as smart lockers, broken devices can be swapped for loaned replacements.
 Instead of being placed on hold, employees simply log their request in a support portal and swap out equipment at their closest hub — saving valuable time, resources, and costs.